 In most large super funds, the buy/sell spreads for each investment option are listed in its product disclosure statement (PDS) and published on its website.

-Buy/sell spreads are regularly reviewed (often annually), but may change if transaction costs change unexpectedly, for example in bad investment market conditions, when markets may not be as liquid.
+Buy/sell spreads are regularly reviewed (often annually), but may change if transaction costs increase unexpectedly, for example in bad investment market conditions, when markets may not be as liquid.

-Although super funds list their current buy/sell spreads, the cost to your account for each transaction where a buy/sell spread is applied is not itemised on your member statement.
+Although super funds list their current buy/sell spreads in their PDS, the cost to your account for each transaction where a buy/sell spread is applied is not itemised on your member statement.
 The buy/sell spread is deducted when the unit price is calculated at the time a transaction is completed (for example, switching an investment option or drawing a pension payment).

 Buy/sell spreads: a fee in disguise?

 The key point to understand about buy/sell spreads is that they are charged by super funds to ensure fund members joining or leaving the super fund, or joining or leaving an investment option, help pay for the transaction costs their decision generates.